jambonz/ultravox-s2s-example/README.md

 This is an example Jambonz application that connects to the Ultravox Realtime API and illustrates how to build a Voice-AI application using Jambonz and Ultravox.

 When building agents with Ultravox, you can extend your agents' capabilities by connecting them to external services and systems via [tools](https://docs.ultravox.ai/essentials/tools)—functions that agents can invoke to perform specific actions or retrieve information.
-These tools can be implemented as either client or server tools, we're covering both in this sample application.
+These tools can be implemented as either client or server tools; we're covering both in this sample application.
 Read more about client vs server tools in the [Ultravox docs](https://docs.ultravox.ai/essentials/tools#server-vs-client-tools).

 This example application covers four scenarios: